hhy37/zkproofs/README.md

 ## Important note:

 The current version of this library implements the whitepaper “An Efficient Range Proof Scheme” by Kun Peng and Feng Bao.
-This protocol contains a security vulnerability: the magnitude of the committed value is leaked from public values in the proofs.
+As discovered by Madars Virza, Research Scientist MIT Media Lab, this protocol contains a potential security vulnerability.

+*“The publicly computable value y/t is roughly the same magnitude (in expectation) as w^2 \* (m-a+1)(b-m+1).
+However, w^2 has fixed bit length (again, in expectation) and thus for a fixed range, this value leaks the magnitude of the committed value.”*

 Therefore, the proof is not zero knowledge.
 We’re currently evaluating which protocol to use instead in order to provide a secure Zero Knowledge Proof protocol.

 ## Intro